msaadshareef7/msaadshareef7.github.io/_posts/2025-09-15-first-post.md

 # Interaction with Teachers
 ![image](/assets/images/first-day2.jpg)

 On the first day, teachers guided us about our academic journey.
-They explained course structures, expectations, and career opportunities.
+They explained course structures, expectations, and career opportunities  .
 Their support created confidence and motivation within me.

 # Admission and Pride
 ![image](/assets/images/first-day3.jpg)